+ What is full spectrum lighting?

 Absolutely not.
 The only type of radiation that a Chromalux® Full Spectrum Light Bulb emits is infrared radiation (heat), as well as a small amount of U.V.A. rays (near U.V.), which is consistent with natural lighting.

-+ Are Chromalux® Full Spectrum Light Bulbs similar to light boxes now being used by doctors for seasonal affective disorder light therapy?
++ Are Chromalux® Full Spectrum Light Bulbs similar to light boxes used by doctors for seasonal affective disorder light therapy?

 Not exactly.
 Light therapy boxes use fluorescent lamps; Chromalux® Full Spectrum Light Bulbs use incandescent lamps and closely match the natural lighting of the sun, which is an incandescent body.
 Light therapy boxes will generally provide a much stronger light and can be used only for about 30 minutes a day, while Chromalux® Full Spectrum Lighting can be used without restrictions.